UW AD Jen Cohen, on the current state of NIL: Recruiting inducements and pay-for-play are ‘taking kids away from schools’

-“I’m going to state the obvious,” UW athletic director Jen Cohen began, “and that is that this is a very complex and challenging time for college athletics.”
+SEATTLE — “I’m going to state the obvious,” Washington athletic director Jen Cohen began, “and that is that this is a very complex and challenging time for college athletics.”

 But — as is often the case in the current landscape of college athletics — the conversation quickly turned to the most obvious and complex of challenges: